Geeksltd/GCop/Rules/GCop627.md

 ## Rule description

-Human brain can undrestand positive phrases better than negative ones so it is recommended to use `==false` rather than `!nullable expression == true` to have a more readable code.
+Human brain can understand positive phrases better than negative ones so it is recommended to use `==false` rather than `!nullable expression == true` to have a more readable code.

-Also using `??false` is like using `==true` but is less meaningful.
+Also using `??false` is like using `==true` but is less meaningful.understand

 ## Example1